-In view of the above, in our opinion, the year 2019 presented a set of relevant adversities for the Angolan banking sector which nevertheless proved to be relatively resilient and had the capacity to overcome them.
-Concerning BCH and looking at the main economic and financial indicators, we conclude that we continue to stand as a solid institution.
+In view of the above, in our opinion, the year 2020 presented a set of significant setbacks for the Angolan banking sector which nevertheless proved to be relatively resilient and had the capacity to reasonably overcome them.
+As for BCH, given the main economic and financial indicators, we conclude that we continue to stand as a solid institution.

-In 2019, the net result reached Akz 7,163,989,000 which, compared to 2018, shows an increase of 8%.
-Net interest income grew by about 36% and regulatory capital by about 42%.
-The solvency ratio reached 189%, when the minimum required is 10%.
+In 2020, the net result reached Akz 6,298,697,000 which, compared to 2019, shows a slight drop of 12%, penalized as previously mentioned by the need to recognize additional impairment losses in relation to other financial assets.
+Net interest income grew by about 24% and regulatory capital by about 25%.
+The solvency ratio reached 205%, when the minimum required is 10%.